rvennam/istio101/workshop/exercise-4b/README.md

 2. In the Sysdig _Welcome_ wizard
    1. Select **Kubernetes** as the installation method.
-   2. It should show one or more agents already connected.
+   2. After 30 seconds or so, it should show one or more agents connected.
    3. Select **GO TO NEXT STEP**.
    4. And finally **LET'S GET STARTED**
 3. Navigate the Sysdig console to get metrics on your Kubernetes cluster, nodes, deployments, pods, containers.
 Explore the following: